Big Bang and the Expanding Universe

 These photons still exist today, but their wavelengths have been stretched with the cosmic expansion by about 1100 times to form the Cosmic Microwave Background (CMB) [7].
 The full-sky CMB temperature distribution has been measured precisely by missions such as WMAP and Planck, providing a snapshot of the CMB sky at photon decoupling (see Fig 5).
 The seemingly random pattern of temperature fluctuations in the CMB is created by the interference of many acoustic waves that were excited in the primordial plasma.
 Detailed analyses of these fluctuations provide a wealth of information about the universe, including important cosmological parameters [8].

-The fundamental mode of acoustic oscillations, which is akin to the simplest standing wave created by a string fixed at both ends, establishes an angular scale, , of approximately 1° on the CMB map (see Fig 6).
+The fundamental mode of acoustic oscillations, which is akin to the simplest standing wave created by a string fixed at both ends, establishes an angular scale, θ , of approximately 1° on the CMB map (see Fig 6).
 At this scale, the temperature fluctuations are significantly correlated.
-The baseline of this angle is the distance of the photon decoupling surface to us, D, which depends on the expansion history of the universe since photon decoupling and therefore is sensitive to H0.
-The value of H0 is thus related to the angle .
-While can be measured to high precision by CMB observations, a model of the cosmological expansion history needs to be assumed to extract H0.
-Therefore, global measurements of H0 rely on the correctness of CDM.
+The baseline of this θ angle is the distance of the photon decoupling surface to us, D, which depends on the expansion history of the universe since photon decoupling and therefore is sensitive to H₀.
+The value of H₀ is thus related to the angle θ.
+While θ can be measured to high precision by CMB observations, a model of the cosmological expansion history needs to be assumed to extract H₀.
+Therefore, global measurements of H₀ rely on the correctness of ɅCDM.

-Fig 6 Measuring the correlation angle of CMB temperature fluctuations from Earth.
-The sound horizon at the photon decoupling surface subtends an angle over a distance D.
+Fig 6 Measuring the correlation angle of CMB temperature

-The issue known as the Hubble Tension has generated significant excitement and attention because it may suggest the existence of new physics that goes beyond the standard CDM cosmological model and the Standard Model of Particle Physics.
+The issue known as the Hubble Tension has generated significant excitement and attention because it may suggest the existence of new physics that goes beyond the standard ɅCDM cosmological model and the Standard Model of Particle Physics.
 For example, one potential solution to the Hubble Tension is the introduction of previously undetected radiation, beyond just photons and neutrinos, referred to as dark radiation.
-This addition could alter the universe’s expansion history compared to CDM’s and align the measurements of Hubble’s constant (H0) from the CMB with the values measured locally.
+This addition could alter the universe's expansion history compared to ɅCDM's and align the measurements of Hubble's constant (H₀) from the CMB with the values measured locally.
 The existence of such dark radiations, if confirmed, would represent an important breakthrough in fundamental physics.

 Given the importance of the Hubble Tension, it is of high priority for researchers to find independent and reliable methods to measure H₀ to check both the local and global measurements.